ParthChandel165/BookCon/README.md

         - All Sellers
         - All Orders
         - Latest Orders
-  - Show All Orders of Seller's
+  - Show All Orders of Seller
   - Show All sellers and Delete
   - Show All users and Delete
   - All Products in DB.
   - All Events of Seller
-  - verify  Seller Withdraw request and Sand mail to update's
+  - Verify  Seller Withdraw request and Send mail to update's
-  - if Delete images it also deletes from the local devise
+  - If Delete images it also deletes from the local device.

 ## File structure
 #### `frontend` - Holds the client application